-In Ontario, equal employment opportunity laws exist to prevent exactly this type of scenario.
-These laws aim to protect job applicants from discrimination based on personal characteristics outlined in the Human Rights Code.
+In Ontario, equal employment opportunity protections exist to prevent exactly this type of scenario.
+Statues at a provincial and federal level aim to protect job applicants from discrimination based on protected personal characteristics.
 If you’ve ever wondered how equal employment opportunity laws protect job applicants, particularly in contrast to the well-known U.S. framework, you’re not alone.
 Many people conflate the two, but Canada’s protections have their own unique landscape.

-Let’s start with the basics: equal employment opportunity (EEO) laws in Canada operate under a framework that, like in the U.S., seeks to protect job applicants from discrimination in the workplace.
-However, Canada’s legal system doesn’t replicate the U.S.’s Title VII of the Civil Rights Act or its Equal Pay Act.
-Instead, we rely on laws like the Canadian Human Rights Act (CHRA) and provincial codes such as the Ontario Human Rights Code (OHRC), which establish guidelines to protect against discriminatory practices in hiring.
+Let’s start with the basics: equal employment opportunity (EEO) protections in Ontario operate under a framework that, like in the U.S., seeks to protect job applicants from discrimination in the workplace.
+However, Canada’s legal system doesn’t replicate the U.S.’s Title VII of the Civil Rights Act, Equal Pay Act, or Genetic Information Nondiscrimination Act.
+Instead, we rely on statutes like the federal Canadian Human Rights Act (CHRA) and the provincial Ontario Human Rights Code, which establish guidelines to protect against discriminatory practices in hiring.
 Although similar, which applies to you depends on whether you work at a provincially or federally regulated workplace.

 One of the biggest misconceptions is that Canadian anti-discrimination laws mirror American laws when it comes to employment discrimination.
 While both systems offer robust protections, the structure differs significantly.